Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Finally, during the second quarter we completed our term loan facility and upsized cash tender offer for our 2020 notes, which lowers interest expense and extends maturities.

 Before I hand it over to Perley, I also wanted to highlight the success we had in increasing the breadth and experience of the senior management team which we expect to add significant value to the company longer term.
-Some of the recent additions include John Maduri, as EVP of Consumer Sales, Marketing, and Product, who recently served as President of the Commercial Business Unit at Cable & Wireless Communications; Chris Levendos as Executive Vice President, Field Operations, who is the former Head of the Network Deployment and Operations organization at Google Fiber, as well as the 25-year veteran at Verizon; and Victoria Boston as Vice President, Sales and Retention, who is also a 25-year Verizon veteran.
+Some of the recent additions include John Maduri, as EVP of Consumer Sales, Marketing, and Product, who recently served as President of the Commercial Business Unit at Cable & Wireless Communications; Chris Levendos as Executive Vice President, Field Operations, who is the former Head of the Network Deployment and Operations organization at Google Fiber, as well as a 25-year veteran at Verizon; and Victoria Boston as Vice President, Sales and Retention, who is also a 25-year Verizon veteran.

 So in summary, we are pleased with the progress we made during the second quarter as we executed well on a number of key initiatives.
 Looking forward, I am confident in our ability to further stabilize the business and believe we are well-positioned to achieve to our $3.8 billion adjusted EBITDA run rate objective.